The Academy will first admit children with an Education, Health and Care (EHC) plan that names the school as appropriate provision.

 - Other children

-If the admission number is exceeded within any criteria, priority will be given to those closest to the school.
+If the admission number is exceeded within any criterion, priority will be given to those closest to the school.
 Measurements are carried out in a straight-line basis from the child’s home address to the address point of the school.

 In the case where multiple applications for the same shared dwelling occurs (e.g. flats), a randomiser will be used to decide the priority in which the pupils within the shared dwelling are selected in the event of a tie.
 The random allocation process will be subject to independent verification.